bhaskarmac/random/README.md

 //generates like numbers 0.49561054427985707
 ```

 ### randomInt

-Random number from 0 to 100
+Random number within 0 to 100

 ```
 function randomInt(){